Urigo/Ionic2CLI-Meteor-WhatsApp/manuals/templates/step4.md

 {{{diff_step 4.11}}}

-We will also install the `meteor-rxjs` package so we can define collections and data streams:
+We will also install the `meteor-rxjs` package so we can define collections and data streams and TypeScript definitions for Meteor:

     $ npm install --save meteor-rxjs
+    $ npm install --save-dev @types/meteor

 ## Collections